gama-platform/Gama-Days-2022/_pages/submit.md

 ## Submit an abstract

-Submit an abstract with 500 words max. to present a model or a new GAMA feature .
+Submit an abstract with 500 words max. to present a model or a new GAMA feature.
 Deadline: 10.
 May, 2022.

 Decide to submit either a presentation only, or a presentation with demonstration.
 Demonstrations are 10-minute demos of your model in a (live or recorded) session, right after the talk.